The Dad Lab

 No diaper pail.

 Specialized systems add maintenance.
-Maintenance creates neglect points.
+Maintenance creates failure points.

-Instead, you use the main trash and increase frequency of removal.
+You use the main trash and increase frequency of removal.
+It either gets handled or it doesn’t—and the difference is obvious.

 Feeding is routine, and routine is stability.